amhndu/hugo-website/content/blog/expr.md

     def visit_binary_operation(self, node: BinaryOperation, *args):
         raise NotImplementedError
 ```

+The visitor interface has a separate method to visit each node.

 To make this work, we add an abstract method to the `Node` base class which will be implemented by each node, and will appropriately delegate to the right visit method of the visitor.
 This abstract method that accepts the visitor as an argument.